dreamportdev/Osdev-Notes/Build_Process/BootProtocols.md

 Some of the things were glossed there, like paging and setting up a gdt, are explained in their own sections.

+You'll also want to pass the multiboot info structure to your kernel's main function.
+The interface between a higher level language like C and assembly (or another high level language) is called the ABI (application binary interface).
+This is discussed more in the section about C, but for now if you want to pass a single `uint64_t` (or a pointer of any kind, which the info structure is) simply move it to `rdi`, and it'll be available as the first argument in C.

 ## Stivale 2
 Stivale 2 is a much newer protocol, designed for people making hobby operating systems.
 It sets up a number of things to make a new kernel developer's life easy.
 While multiboot 2 is about providing just enough to get the kernel going, keeping things simple for the bootloader, stivale2 creates more work for the bootloader (like initializing other cores, launching kernels in long mode with a pre-defined page map), which leads to the kernel ending up in a more comfortable development environment.
 The downsides of this approach are that the bootloader may need to be more complex to handle the extra features, and certain restrictions are placed on the kernel.
 Like the alignment of sections, since the bootloader needs to set up paging for the kernel.